 In June 2022, we entered into a securities purchase agreement with Flagship Pioneering Fund VII, L.P. and Nutritional Health LTP Fund, L.P., affiliates of Flagship Pioneering, or Flagship, one of our significant stockholders, for the sale of 8,738,243 shares of our Common Stock at a purchase price of \$3.15 per share as part of a registered direct offering, which closed on July 5, 2022.
-We received proceeds from Flagship of \$27.5 million.
+We received proceeds from Flagship of \$27.5 million

 In July 2022, we entered into a pledge and utilization agreement with Flagship Pioneering Labs TPC, Inc., an affiliate of Flagship, for an option to lease certain manufacturing space.
 We paid \$833 thousand for this option.
+In June 2023, we elected not to renew the option.